 Category Romance Review: To See a Stranger by Kate Cartwright

 In a way, Kate Cartwright’s To See a Stranger is a fine novel.
 It’s well-written.
 It ticks most of the boxes.
 But it still disappointed me.
-Why?
-Because IMHO if a story is labeled a romance, there should be plenty of romance in it.
-Here there’s hardly any.
+2 Stars

 First published in 1976 by IPC Magazines Ltd. in the Women’s Weekly Library series, To Cherish My Beloved by Dorothy Heaton in its 1977 Magnum reprint caught my eye with an intriguing blurb and a gorgeous emo clinch cover; wish I knew who created it.